Partnership for Community Action assistance programs in Georgia region.

 They offer several emergency services, case management, and advice, including the Family Support Program.
 Some short term, financial aid may be offered in a crisis for homeless prevention or paying utility bills.
 They also offer career counseling and employment services to people across the counties.

 Partnership for Community Action and its staff help families in crisis through various Emergency Services.
 Qualified individuals and families can apply for financial assistance and receive clothing, free food, emergency shelter, rent help and homelessness prevention support.
 Other aid may be available too.
+All of this is a form of rental assistance for tenants who are struggling, as it can help them remain housed.

 The non-profit agency's Family Advocates are an important part of these services.
 They will help low income families secure help for their needs.
 The agency works on enhancing the quality of peoples’ lives in partnership with various charities, churches, the government, and other social service agencies.